CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

-# Practical example: Exchanging ingame coins for CSMM currency
+# Practical example: Exchanging in-game coins for CSMM currency

-Letting players transfer their CSMM currency into ingame currency is very easy; you can simply sell casino coins in your CSMM shop!
+Letting players transfer their CSMM currency into in-game currency is very easy; you can simply sell casino coins in your CSMM shop!
 However, the reverse is not possible... or is it? :)

-Players spending their ingame currency and obtaining CSMM currency is not a feature of CSMM but we can create this feature ourselves using a hook.
+Players spending their in-game currency and obtaining CSMM currency is not a feature of CSMM but we can create this feature ourselves using a hook.
 This command is an example on how to use several advanced features from CSMM and CPM and combine them into a very powerful hook.
 We will take you through the process of building this hook to show you how you can approach making your own hooks.

 [[toc]]